naresh7991/DockerUI/README.md

       (Note: Before running this you should setup your self-hosted runner, as when you create this file that also run this action, you can find how to setup github self-hosted runner under repository setting tab > actions >runner)
       (If you stop your self hosted runner in vm but github will not get any notification, So github actions still trigger but showing waiting for github action for some time and end up failing)

+## Added build check github action with github runner
+      Here I added build-check action with github runner to check and validate the build on pushing changes to main branch